 Not to mention that eating too fast can cause overheating, which is another reason why we may experience bloating in the first place.

 Bloating isn’t always caused because of gas – it can be caused because of water retention.

 And unfortunately, water retention is even harder to alleviate than gas.

 Eating salty or sodium-rich foods is the reason your body retains water in the first place.

-This means that foods packed with sodium cause your body to retain fluid, predominantly around your abdomen and leaves us feeling like a balloon ready to explode.
+This means that foods packed with sodium will cause your body to retain fluid, predominantly around your abdomen, and leave us feeling like a balloon ready to explode.